 By 2044, it is anticipated that the Region will be home to 2.2 million people and 1.2 million jobs.
 The doubling of the population is a significant transformation that will result in a complex metropolitan region, requiring deliberate and determined collaboration and leadership.

-The growth plan is a 30-year regional plan with a 50-year vision for a diverse, thriving, and competitive metropolitan region.
+The growth plan is a long-term 30-year proactive regional plan with a 50-year vision for a diverse, thriving, and competitive metropolitan region.